friendly/VCDR/Home.md

 - Packages
 - Make sure you have the following packages installed and loaded:
 - ggplot2
-- gridExtra
-- ggthemes
-- dplyr
-- GGally
 - vcd
-- extracat
+- vcdExtra

 ## Datasets

 All datasets used in the book are available in R or in one of its accompanying packages.
-A few additional datasets have been made available a new package GDAdata.
+A few additional datasets have been made available the vcdExtra package.